Water logistics for film and photo production in Venice

 Production Q&A: Venice

-A: A private water taxi from Marco Polo Airport to a central hotel or location in Venice takes about 30 to 40 minutes.
-It is a direct route across the lagoon.
+A private water taxi from Marco Polo Airport to a central Venice location takes 30 to 40 minutes.
+The route crosses the lagoon directly.

-No. All wheeled transport stops at Piazzale Roma or Tronchetto.
-You must transfer all gear to cargo boats for the final journey into the city center.
+No. All wheeled vehicles stop at Piazzale Roma or Tronchetto on the mainland.
+Equipment must transfer to cargo boats for the final leg into the city.

-A: The short answer is no. While you can find local production assistants, specialized fashion and commercial photo crews usually travel from our Milan headquarters.
-They arrive via high-speed train to Venezia Santa Lucia station or travel with the equipment trucks to the Tronchetto terminal.
+Specialized fashion crews are usually not based in Venice.
+Technical teams travel from Milan via high-speed train to Venezia Santa Lucia, or ride with the passenger vans or equipment trucks to Tronchetto terminal.

-A: Professional equipment rental houses are scarce in Venice.
-We supply camera, grip, and lighting packages directly from Milan.
-The gear travels by vans to the mainland terminals, where our local team loads it onto designated cargo boats for the shoot.
+Professional rental houses are scarce in Venice.
+Courage Production supplies camera, grip, and lighting packages from Milan when needed.
+Gear travels by van to mainland terminals, then transfers to cargo boats for delivery to set.

 Centralized coordination